-Recognizing the need for supplies and desiring to support their fathers, husbands, sons, and brothers, women flooded the frontlines with comforts from home.
+Recognizing the need for supplies and desiring to support their fathers, husbands, sons, and brothers, women flooded the frontlines with the comforts of home.
 One of the USSC’s purposes was to monitor and regulate the influx of these charitable gifts flowing to the battlefields from the homefront.
-By establishing guidelines for bedding, the USSC could better ensure that all fabric items met their strict hospital santitation policies.
+By establishing guidelines for bedding, the USSC could better ensure that all fabric items met their strict hospital sanitation policies.

 [From the exhibit Covering America: The Textile Heritage of 19th-Century Quilts]

 - Long, Lisa A. “Sanitized Bodies: The United States Sanitary Commission and Soul Sickness.”
 In Rehabilitating Bodies: Health, History, and the American Civil War, 84-112.
 Philadelphia: University of Pennsylvania Press, 2004. https://www.jstor.org/stable/j.ctt3fj2j4.6.